thomasaimondy/SBP/others/SNU&STBP/README.md

 # SNU&STBP

-Use "train.py" to run an STBP trail
+Use `train.py` to run an STBP trail

-Change ‘STBP’into 'SNU' at line 4 in "block.py" and use "train.py" to run an SNU trial
+Change "STBP" into "SNU" at line 4 in `block.py` and use `train.py` to run an SNU trial